adderbyte/GYM_XPLANE_ML/FlightDataVizDashBoard/DashBoard_V2/Readme.md

 `Register on cesium to get a token.
-Use the token in the html file in `
+Use the token in the html file as the defaultAccessToken`